AhmedLolyProductions/LolyOS/README.md

-A simple funny and buggy python based OS
+A simple funny and buggy python based OS (bugs are expected).